-How does the Iceland Bonus Card work?
-Our simple guide
+How does the Iceland Bonus Card work in 2026?

-Do you shop regularly at Iceland, or use them to stock up on essentials and frozen goods?
+Do you shop regularly at Iceland, or use the budget supermarket to stock up on essentials and frozen goods?
 Signing up for the Iceland Bonus Card is an easy way to get more bang for your buck and it’s free to join.

-The Iceland Bonus Card works half like a loyalty scheme and half like a top-up card.
+The Iceland Bonus Club works half like a loyalty scheme and half like a top-up card.
 It offers top-up bonuses, Bonus Card prices, exclusive rewards, and more.

 Let’s dig into the details about how the Bonus Card works, how to use it, and what you’ll get.